mudita/MuditaOS/pure_changelog.md

 * Added new field to deviceInfo endpoint
 * Made EULA window scroll by a few lines at once
 * Updated Bluetooth stack
+* Unified GUI flow for adding contact with number already present in another contact

 ### Fixed